k2view-academy/K2View-Academy/articles/19_Broadway/21b_iterations_with_condition.md

 <img src="images/iterate_with_condition1.png" alt="image" style="zoom:70%;" />

-If, however, you need to get the last index of both IF and ELSE branches (when each of them is true), the flow should be as depicted below.
+If, however, you need to get the last index of both IF and ELSE branches (when each of them is true), the flow should be as depicted below:

 <img src="images/iterate_with_condition2.png" alt="image" style="zoom:70%;" />